Export data with CLI commands

 Now that you're all set up, open the dataset that you would like to export, and select Export.
 Generate a new export version and copy the CLI command that V7 creates to your clipboard.

-Once we've got the command copied, we can use the command below to pull the dataset.
+Once the command is copied, we can use the command below to pull the dataset.
 Replace team-name/dataset-name:export-version in the snippet below with the CLI command that you've copied from V7:

 darwin dataset pull team-slug/dataset-slug:export-version

 Hit enter, and you're all set!
-A progress bar will appear showing you your download's progress.
-The destination path for your download will appear following downloaded at.
+A progress bar will appear, showing you the progress of your download.
+The destination path for your download will appear following the downloaded at.

-In addition, the export can also be generated automatically using this command prior to the pull command above.
+In addition, the export can also be generated automatically using this command before the pull command above.

 darwin dataset export dataset-slug export-version

-For example for a team with the dataset called fast_cars who want to generate the first export, this would be:
+For example, for a team with the dataset called fast_cars who wants to generate the first export, this would be:

 darwin dataset export fast_cars 1.0